mwiks-dev/Bank-Simulation-Project/README.md

 - **Withdraw Money**: Users can input an amount to withdraw from their account.

 ### Running the Frontend
+1.Frontend One
 - Open the `bank.html` file in a web browser to access the frontend.
 - Ensure the backend server is running as the frontend needs to communicate with it.

+2. Frontend Two
+- Install `tkinter` using the command `sudo apt-get install python-tk`.
+- Run the file `bank_frontend.py` while the backend server is running as the two need to communicate.

 ## Testing